Chapter 48:

 They looked at the woman, she spoke words in a language he didn't understand then some goon came and took her from his hands.
 Handing her to the woman like an offering.

 Theo was about to head out when another goon grabbed him from the shoulder.
-He froze in fear before he was harshly sat him down on a table, duckweed dish brought to him.
+He froze in fear before he was harshly sat down at a table, a duckweed dish brought to him.

 "I didn't understand the ham-omelet theory."